-One of Episcopal Retirement Services' most important long-term goals is to help Cincinnati and the surrounding Tristate area become one of the most age-friendly regions in the nation.
-That's not something we can do all by ourselves.
+One of Episcopal Retirement Services's (ERS) most important long-term goals is to help Cincinnati and the surrounding Tri-State area become one of the most age-friendly regions in the nation.
+But that's not something we can do alone.

 We need help from the business community.
 We need help from local governments.
 And we need help from people like you.

 Today, let's talk about some of the strategies that we all can use to promote positive aging and help Greater Cincinnati lead the way in challenging elder stereotypes.

 1. Provide more financial security for vulnerable seniors.

 For seniors who worked in well-paying careers, received excellent benefits, and saved well, retirement income may not be a source of worry.
 For others — especially those seniors who were undereducated in their youth and worked in low-skill jobs — financial insecurity is a significant source of stress.

 Positive aging depends not only on seniors’ physical health but also on their mental, emotional, financial, and spiritual health.
 And we know that, when financial health is poor, the other four areas suffer as a result.